-- Students unable to pay for lost books may be allowed to work off the debt either in the media center or in the classroom at the discretion of the media specialist and principal of the school. - Holding report cards until a student's debt is cleared is NOT permitted. - If there are extenuating circumstances beyond the control of the student, the media specialist has the option to waive charges for lost books. - Money collected for lost or damaged books will be put into that school's internal account and spent on other books and audiovisual materials for the media center. - In the event that lost materials which have been paid for are returned within the fiscal school year, a full refund will be given. - The Media Specialist or Media Aide will email the Bookkeeper with the item title, barcode number, student name, and amount paid, as well as clear the student's record. - Elementary and Middle School Media Specialists should make every effort to resolve problems before the child moves on to middle or high school. - If a student pays for or returns a book, it is imperative that the student's record be cleared on the computer immediately.
+- Students unable to pay for lost books may be allowed to work off the debt either in the media center or in the classroom at the discretion of the media specialist and principal of the school. - Holding report cards until a student's debt is cleared is NOT permitted. - If there are extenuating circumstances beyond the control of the student, the media specialist has the option to waive charges for lost books. - Money collected for lost or damaged books will be put into that school's internal account and spent on other books and audiovisual materials for the media center. - In the event that lost materials which have been paid for are returned within one year, a full refund will be given. - Email your bookkeeper with title, barcode number, student name and amount paid.
+Clear student record. - Elementary and Middle School Media Specialists should make every effort to resolve problems before the child moves on to middle or high school. - If a student pays for or returns a book, it is imperative that the student's record be cleared on the computer immediately.